hemilabs/heminetwork/localnode/NODE_RUNNING.md

 ### Hemi Components

 > [!TIP]
-> You do not have to run all of the daemons, depending on your use-case.
+> You do not have to run all network daemons, depending on your use-case.
 See the [Docker Profiles](#docker-profiles)
 > section to determine which configuration is appropriate for your use-case(s) and trust tolerance.

 The following daemons comprise the Hemi stack.
 They are all run under Docker Compose: